NERSC/Shifter-Tutorial/05-hands-on.md

 * Avoid including data sets in the image unless they are relatively small and static.
 Data can be mapped into the image using volume mounts (-v option).
 * Limit images to the specific target applications and only add what is needed to support that application.

-## Bring us your problem

-If you have completed the exercises and there is time remaining.
-We encourage you to try to Docker-ize a real application.
-Please, ask the tutorial staff for help.